Age of Empires 1 Review

 Age of Empires combines the gameplay of WarCraft with concepts drawn from Civilization, which are two of my favorite games.
 Overall, I give Age of Empires 8½/10.

-The main strength of Age of Empires is its randomly generated maps in multi-player mode.
-This is Age of Empires' main claim to fame.
-If you are a solitaire player the campaign modes of Westwood and Blizzard RTS games are superior -- not because they are story-driven, but because they are more challenging, feature better design, and are simply more entertaining to play through.
+On the other hand, if you are a solitaire player the campaign modes of Westwood and Blizzard RTS games are superior -- not because they are story-driven, but because they are more challenging, feature better design, and are simply more entertaining to play through.

 Even armchair historians won't be overly impressed by Age of Empires' history-lite treatment of ancient civilizations.
 If you're into history the RTS genre cannot satisfy you: TBS and wargames is where it's at.